 Step12 (optional)- Add pip3.9 directory to PATH.

-This can be achieved by editing /etc/environment file using your favourite editor.
-Otherwise, exporting and appending "PATH" variable for the local user profile will also do the trick.
+This can be achieved by editing /etc/environment files using your favourite editor.
+Otherwise, exporting and appending the "PATH" variable for the local user profile will also do the trick.
 Make sure you add ~/.local/bin/ in PATH variable.

 $ export PATH=~/.local/bin/:$PATH

 Step13- Check pip version

 Congrats!! till this point, you have installed the latest Python 3.9.1 and pip 20.3.3 successfully.

 Further, I want to draw your attention to the problems of uninstalling the default python package.
 So keep reading, it will definitely save your from breaking your system in future.